A Poisson basis theorem for symmetric algebras of infinite-dimensional Lie algebras: Introduction

 \begin{conjecture} Let $\kk$ be an algebraically closed field of characteristic zero and $\gg$ a graded Lie $\kk$-algebra of polynomial growth (also called finite growth).
 If $\gg$ has ACC on Lie ideals, then $\gg$ is Dicksonian.
 (As a consequence of Theorem~\ref{basisPoisson}, $S(\gg)$ would have ACC on radical Poisson ideals). \end{conjecture}

-A reasonable place to start towards proving Conjecture \ref{vision}, is the case when $\gg$ is a simple graded Lie algebra of polynomial growth.
-When the field $\kk$ is algebraically closed, these Lie algebras have been classified by Mathieu \cite{mathieu}; they are either finite dimensional, loop algebras, Cartan algebras, or the Witt algebra.
+A reasonable place to start towards proving Conjecture \ref{vision}, is the case when $\gg$ is a simple graded Lie algebra { (namely, $\gg$ has no non-trivial homogenous ideals)} of polynomial growth.
+When the field $\kk$ is algebraically closed, these Lie algebras have been classified by Mathieu \cite{mathieu}; they are either finite-dimensional, loop algebras, Cartan algebras, or the Witt algebra.
 In Section \ref{examples}, we verify the conjecture for all these classes of Lie algebras, and then prove:

-\begin{corollary} {\rm (Corollary~\ref{cor:simplerestate})} Let $\kk$ be a field of characteristic zero.
-If $\gg$ is a simple graded Lie $\kk$-algebra of polynomial growth, then the symmetric algebra $S(\gg)$ has ACC on radical Poisson ideals. \end{corollary}
+\begin{corollary} {\rm (Corollary~\ref{cor:simplerestate})} Let $\kk$ be a field of characteristic zero and $\gg$ a Lie $\kk$-algebra.
+If $\kk^{\text{alg}}\otimes_\kk\gg$ is a simple graded Lie $\kk^{\text{alg}}$-algebra of polynomial growth, then the symmetric algebra $S(\gg)$ has ACC on radical Poisson ideals. \end{corollary}

 We also prove that the Virasoro algebra and several related Lie algebras are Dicksonian, and thus their symmetric algebras have ACC on radical Poisson ideals.